 During the few years following World War II we run across a certain phenomenon in each country with a modern form of society.
-Many youth, whose appearance is very conspicuous, saunter around the streets.
+A number of youths, whose appearance is very conspicuous, saunter around the streets.
 They gaze at the passer-by with a facial expression of boredom and extreme emptiness.
 Their look is vulgar, world-wise and foreign to youth.